-1 Introduction
+79 1 Introduction

-1.1 Overview
+80 1.1 Overview

-In this study, the results concerning the climate change of the various articles of this thematic issue, the so-called Baltic Earth Assessment Reports (BEARs) coordinated by the Baltic Earth programme (https://baltic.earth, last access: 15 February 2022; Meier et al., 2014) and other relevant literature, are summarised and assessed.
-We focus on the knowledge gained during 2013-2020 of past, present, and future climate changes in the Baltic Sea region.
-The methodology of all BEARs follows the earlier assessments of climate change in the Baltic Sea region (BACC Author Team, 2008; BACC II Author Team, 2015).
-The aim of this review is to inform and update scientists, policymakers, and stakeholders about recent research results.
-The focus is on the atmosphere, hydrosphere, cryosphere, lithosphere, and biosphere.
-In contrast to the earlier assessments, we do not investigate the impact of climate change on human society.
-We start (Sect.
-1) with a summary of key messages from the earlier assessments of climate change in the Baltic Sea region, a description of the Baltic Sea region and its climate, a comparison of the Baltic Sea with other coastal seas, and a summary of current knowledge of global climate change assessed in the latest Intergovernmental Panel on Climate Change (IPCC) reports (see Table 1 of contents).
-In Sect.
-2, the methods for the literature assessment, proxy data, instrumental measurements, climate model data, and uncertainty estimates are outlined.
-In
+81 In this study, the results concerning climate change of the various articles of this thematic issue, the so-called 82 Baltic Earth Assessment Reports (BEARs) coordinated by the Baltic Earth program1 (Meier et al., 2014), and other 83 relevant literature are summarized and assessed.
+We focus on the knowledge gained during 2013-2020 about past, present and future climate changes in the Baltic Sea region.
+The methodology of all BEARs follows the earlier 84 85 assessments of climate change in the Baltic Sea region (BACC Author Team, 2008; BACC II Author Team, 2015).
+86 The aim of this review is to inform and update scientists, policymakers and stakeholders about recent research 87 results.
+The focus is on the atmosphere, hydrosphere, cryosphere, lithosphere and biosphere.
+In contrast to the 88 earlier assessments, we do not investigate the impact of climate change on human society.
+We start (Section 1) 89 with a summary of key messages from the earlier assessments of climate change in the Baltic Sea region, a 90 description of the Baltic Sea region and its climate, a comparison of the Baltic Sea with other coastal seas and a 91 summary of current knowledge on global climate change assessed in the latest Intergovernmental Panel on Climate 92 Change (IPCC) reports.
+In Section 2, the methods for the literature assessment, climate model data and uncertainty